th92rodr/bexs-bank-application-test/README.md

 # Bexs Banco Teste

-This app has the objective of helping tourists travel around the world, paying the less possible.
+This app has the objective of helping tourists travel around the world, paying the least possible.

 To do that, the app will calculate the cheaper route between two locations, so tourists can travel saving money.

-All the routes this app has access to will be store in a `csv` file.
+All the routes this app has access to will be stored in a `csv` file.

 This `csv` file follows the format below: